Orlikagan/Portfolio/README.md

-# Portfolio
+# My Portfolio
-This is my portfolio where I present my Analytical skills on SQL
+Here I present my Analytical skills both on SQL and python languages, The files from 1-6 are from my SQL project.
+My python project I made over users data from retail store.